 Brown Sugar Butter Acorn Squash

-Add 1/2 Tbsp-1 Tbsp of butter to each acorn squash halve.
+Add ½ Tbsp-1 tablespoon of butter to each acorn squash halve.

-Sprinkle each half with 1-2 tsp brown sugar.
+Sprinkle each half with 1-2 teaspoon brown sugar.

 Sprinkle with a dash a sea salt.